 Strata short-term rental bylaws

-On July 18, 2018, strata regulation 7.1 (OIC 418-2018) was amended to allow strata corporations to impose a fine of up to $1,000 a day for owners or residents not complying with a strata bylaw limiting or banning short-term rentals.
-The previous allowable fine of $200 a week was not a sufficient deterrent.
-This new level of fine only applies to short-term rental bylaws.
+Effective November 30, 2018, strata regulations 7.1 and 7.2 were amended to allow strata corporations to impose a fine of up to $1,000 a day for owners or residents not complying with a strata short-term rental bylaw; the previous allowable fine of $200 a week had not been a sufficient deterrent.
+This level of fine only applies to short-term rental bylaws.

-In addition to strata bylaws there is also provincial legislation which governs short-term rentals.
-On February 8, 2018 the Province established an agreement with Airbnb to collect up to 11% in taxes on short-term rentals.
+There is also provincial legislation which governs short-term rentals.
+The Province collects up to 11% in taxes on short-term rentals.
 The taxes include the 8% provincial sales tax (PST) and, where applicable, a municipal and regional district tax (MRDT) of up to 3% on accommodations.
-Revenues from the provincial sales tax (PST), anticipated at $16 million annually, will be used to improve housing affordability.
+Revenues from the provincial sales tax (PST) are used to improve housing affordability.

 If a strata corporation and its owners are considering adopting a bylaw to limit or ban short-term rentals it is very helpful to consult with a knowledgeable strata lawyer.
 Short-term rentals are a complex topic and there are many factors to consider.

-Find it fast: a site map for the strata housing website listing all the pages and subpages.
+Find it fast: a site map for the strata housing website listing all the web-pages.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
 The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: November 26, 2022.